-The top three focus areas were to:
+The top three priorities were to:

-• Embed consistent systems and processes across the mental health care pathway within teams and divisions.
+• Embed consistent systems and processes across the mental health care pathway within teams/divisions.

-- Ensure adequate capacity for local acute mental health beds for those who need hospital admission. - Ensure good data capture by developing our RiO reporting process to ensure that activity is recorded and that the system is capable of reporting on all the London Mental Health Compact metrics and national requirements.
+- Ensure adequate capacity for local acute mental health beds for those who need hospital admission. - Ensure good data capture by developing our RiO reporting process to ensure that activity is recorded and capable of reporting on all the London Mental Health Compact metrics and national requirements.

-We aimed to reduce Out of Area placements (where patients are placed in wards outside the Trust) to zero.
+We aimed to reduce Out of Area placements to zero (where patients are placed in wards outside the Trust).
 We did not achieve this due to increased demand during the pandemic, however we have still significantly decreased such placements compared to last year.